 - They may both use online job applications, applicant tracking programs and review candidates' social media presence in deciding which applicants to pursue.

 Here is where they are often different:

-- The recruiter is typically focused on fact checking and evaluating fit for the job.
+- The recruiter is typically focused on fact-checking and evaluating the fit for the job.
 The recruiter may ask more pointed and direct questions, seeking simple and straightforward responses.

-- Recruiters want to see a resume that is error-free, focused, and a reflection of the person they are speaking to on the phone.
+- Recruiters want to see a resume that is free of errors, focused and a reflection of the person they are speaking to on the phone.

-- Hiring managers serve many different duties, in addition to hiring.
-The hiring manager is often involved in screening, on boarding, job performance evaluations, candidate experience, and retention strategies in the company.
+- Hiring managers serve many different duties besides hiring.
+The hiring manager is often involved in screening, onboarding, job performance evaluations, candidate experience and retention strategies in the company.

 - Hiring managers interview and screen for personality, attitude, aptitude, experience and skills.
 They are looking at how the candidate will fit in with the team they'd be placed with, interact with the department managers, and their potential to grow their career at the company.